 Quick Answer

-C0202 means: C0202 indicates a malfunction in the left front wheel speed sensor circuit.
+C0202 means: C0202 signifies a malfunction in the brake switch circuit affecting the ABS.

 Can I drive with C0202?
-Immediate attention is required to ensure safe braking performance.
+It is crucial to address this issue immediately to ensure safe braking performance.

 Common Questions